 Roxithromycin is a semi-synthetic 14-membered ring macrolide antibiotic in which the erythronolide A lactone ring has been modified to prevent inactivation by gastric acid.

-These modifications in structure result in better gastrointestinal tolerability and tissue penetration.
+These modifications in chemical structure result in better gastrointestinal tolerability and tissue penetration.
 In addition, there is a decreased risk of interaction with other drugs metabolized by the cytochrome P-450 enzyme system, and longer half-life.

 Macrolides inhibit RNA-dependent protein synthesis by reversibly binding to the 50 S ribosomal subunits of susceptible microorganisms.
 They induce dissociation of peptidyl transfer RNA (tRNA) from the ribosome during the elongation phase.
 Thus, RNA-dependent protein synthesis is suppressed, and bacterial growth is inhibited.
 Macrolides are mainly bacteriostatic but can be bacteriocidal depending on bacterial sensitivity and antibiotic concentration.

 Generally, macrolides are active against gram-positive cocci (mainly staphylococci and streptococci) and bacilli, and to lesser-extent gram-negative cocci.
 With the exception of Bordetella pertussis, Campylobacter, Chlamydia, Helicobacter, and Legionella species, gram-negative bacilli are generally resistant to the macrolides.
 Macrolides are also active against Mycobacteria, Mycoplasma, Ureaplasma, spirochetes, and other organisms.